 There is often confusion around Coverage A, also known as Dwelling Coverage, which is the amount of money you get in a total loss.

 The follow-up question is, “Well, this is how much I paid for a house, why is the homeowners’ insurance coverage different than what I paid?”

 Your personal insurance doesn't work exactly that way.

 This is a great question, watch the video below or keep reading to find out…

 How Much Homeowners Insurance Do I Need?

-The reason for the confusion in the amount of homeowners insurance lies in the difference between market value and replacement cost of your home.
+The reason for the confusion in the amount of homeowners insurance lies in the difference between the market value and the replacement cost of your home.

 There’s a lot that goes into the market value of a home that impacts how much you pay.

 Replacement cost is what it would actually cost in real dollars to rebuild that home if it were to burn all the way to the ground (or any other total loss).